nilsmartel/JsonStringNuller/README.md

 # JsonStringNuller

-This is an experiment with manipulating json data.
 A step below proper fuzzing, I derive (possibly) invalid data from valid data, in order to find flaws in my api.

 Particularly in setting string values to empty string.

-## This is not an application
+## This is deliberatly not a library

 These java snippets are ment to be copy+pasted and slightly modified to fit my usecase.
 Pooling them in a library would overcomplicate things,